stuycs-gh-classrooms/nxtm-p01-pd10-aidens-team/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- a move left
+- d move right
+- space reset
 Mouse Control:
-- Mouse movement:
+- Mouse movement: nothing
-- Mouse pressed:
+- Mouse pressed: stop the program

 ### Classes